-Florida’s no-fault law affects every single case involving a car accident it’s about the most confusing aspect of insurance law as it relates to our car accident claims as you can get many of you have heard of the term Florida no fault insurance.
-Florida follows for car insurance a no-fault system of insurance and what this means is everybody in Florida is required to have their own no fault insurance to cover themselves regardless of who’s at fault in the accident for their medical bills and lost wages now this policy of no fault is also known as p.i.p, pip or personal injury protection coverage.
-So whether you hear people refer to it as your no-fault insurance your PIP insurance your p.i.p insurance or your personal injury protection coverage that’s all referring to the same thing.
+Florida’s no-fault law affects every single case involving a car accident it’s about the most confusing aspect of insurance law as it relates to our car accident claims as you can get many of you have heard of the term Florida no-fault insurance.
+Florida follows for car insurance a no-fault system of insurance and what this means is everybody in Florida is required to have their own no-fault insurance to cover themselves regardless of who’s at fault in the accident for their medical bills and lost wages now this policy of no-fault is also known as PIP, PIP or personal injury protection coverage.
+So whether you hear people refer to it as your no-fault insurance your PIP insurance or your personal injury protection coverage that’s all referring to the same thing.

-And what that is, is a ten-thousand-dollar policy of insurance that follows you around in whatever car you’re in and its primary in Florida to pay for your first ten thousand dollars of medical bills and lost wages and it pays eighty percent of each and every medical bill that submitted and sixty percent of any lost wages that are submitted.
-Now even though you’re not at fault you can be sitting at a red light and get rear-ended if you are taken to the hospital or you seek medical treatment your PIP or no fault insurance is going to be the primary insurance for the first insurance that is responsible for paying your medical bills.
+It is a ten-thousand-dollar policy of insurance that follows you around in whatever car you’re in and it’s primary in Florida to pay for your first ten thousand dollars of medical bills and lost wages and it pays eighty percent of each and every medical bill that submitted and sixty percent of any lost wages that are submitted.
+Now even though you’re not at fault you can be sitting at a red light and get rear-ended if you are taken to the hospital or you seek medical treatment your PIP or no-fault insurance is going to be the primary insurance for the first insurance that is responsible for paying your medical bills.
 Even if the at-fault party has insurance and they accepted liability and even if you have your own health insurance.

-For further explanation I can tell you that people are surprised when I tell them that even after the claim is over, your own insurance your pip or no fault insurance is not entitled to get any of their money back from the at-fault party’s insurance company and that doesn’t seem to be very fair.
-And it’s kind of an antiquated system we’ve had this system since the early nineteen seventies but here is how I explain why that system makes sense for the insurance companies.
+For further explanation, I can tell you that people are surprised when I tell them that even after the claim is over, your own insurance your pip or no-fault insurance is not entitled to get any of their money back from the at-fault party’s insurance company and that doesn’t seem to be very fair.
+It’s kind of an antiquated system we’ve had this system since the early nineteen seventies.